A little about me and my ceramic sculptures.

 Yet even if that were not true, clay is for me the most direct and full-contact means of expression I have had.
 It is infinitely malleable, and I feel empowered to make anything I can imagine or observe.
 Still, clay will surprise me and make me laugh.
 More than with any other medium, my mind and hands are in synch and I am deeply focused; my wife says I cannot hear anything else when I am working.

 I engage with clay in the spirit of play, finding pleasure, energy, and discovery in the tension between improvisation and concept formation.
-To this end I often experiment with tactics to destabilize my expectations.
-For instance, I may lean hard into concrete physical properties challenging my ability to handle and form clay like speed, gravity, thinness, size, dryness.
-I set simple temporary rules for this purpose, like, “make a pinch pot using ten pounds of clay,” and, “do it in a short amount of time so that gravity becomes a strong influence.”
-That specific instruction, in fact, resulted in a cookie jar of a clown upside down on his flattened head.
-Such tactics inject unpredictability, demand discovery, and focus attention.
+To this end I often experiment with tactics like speed, gravity, thinness, size, or dryness.
+I destabilize my own skills and expectations to inject unpredictability, demand discovery, and refocus attention.

 With my hands on clay, I observe the form and movement of the material, discovering what it is to become or recognizing how it corresponds with or improves upon any idea or image I began from.
 These interactions with the material keep me open to changing and this develops into something like a dialogue with myself enacted through my handling of the clay.
 As such this is a layered and interesting mental exercise for me, up to and including a way toward thinking about thinking.